Corgibyte/pizza-company/README.md

     100;

 #### Description: Order.prototype.addPizza(pizza)
-Adds the given pizza to the order.
+Assigns the given pizza an id and adds it to the order.
 Will return true if pizza is added.

 **Test:** It should add the given pizza to an empty order.
 **Code:**